Uses of Digital Signage in Manufacturing

 9. Company Announcements

-Complementary to memos, SMS, phones and emails, digital signage can be prominently displayed to ensure all employees get the right message at the right time and at the right place.
+Digital signage is complementary to memos, SMS, phones and emails.
+Messaging can be prominently displayed to ensure all employees get the right information at the right time and place.
 It ensures swift communication of announcements even when workers are not using their personal mobile devices.

 10. Brand Awareness and PR

-Digital signage in manufacturing needn’t be confined to the plant floor for employee eyes only.
+Don’t confine your digital signage to the plant floor.
 Brand awareness is powerful, even when the manufacturing facility isn’t selling directly to the public.

 Manufacturing firms need community support in order to maintain a comfortable existence in any town or city.
-Digital signage in manufacturing can be used to communicate with visitors and show community support.
+Consequently, you can show community support and communicate with your visitors through digital signage.

-The screen can be used to show how the plant is getting rid of waste responsibly, its philanthropic efforts and how they’re benefiting the community or even a friendly cheer of congratulations for the local high school football team.
+To sum up, the screen can be used to show how the plant is getting rid of waste responsibly.
+It can highlight its philanthropic efforts.
+It can even send a friendly cheer of congratulations for the local high school football team.